CUCyber/cucyber.github.io/class/course-intro/course-intro.md

 ### Reasons for Staying Enrolled

-* You're Interested in competing in CDCs
+* You're interested in competing in CDCs
 * You want to learn more about cybersecurity
 * You want to learn more beyond Clemson's cybersecurity curriculum
 * You want to improve your ability to: